ghorint2t/scripts/README.md

   * a range of numbers (including both ends), eg. years "1990-2000"
   * operator-value pairs, eg. discount ">=75", price "<10"
 - For the price filter, the 0.01 rounding is taken into account when filtering, eg. both "10" and ">=10" filters will include 9.99 priced games.
 - TBA games have their price internally set to -1 for purposes of sorting and filtering.
-Use "0.1-10" range filter instead of "<10" operator filter if you want to exclude the free/TBA games from your searches (doesn't affects the 'On Sale' tab, as free/TBA games are never discounted).
+Use "0.1-10" range filter instead of "<10" operator filter if you want to exclude free/TBA games from your searches (doesn't affect 'On Sale' tab, as free/TBA games are never discounted).

 ## Example filters